snonike/Deltarune-High-Resolution-Music-Importer/README.md

-# Deltarune HiRes Music Importer
+# Deltarune High Resolution Music Importer
 Converts a downloaded deltarune chapter 1-4 ost into game ready files then replaces the existing audio files in deltarune with them.

 First download and install ffmpeg